puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

   Containerize an application.
 ---

 The main goal of this lab is to show you how to containerize a Java application.
 Including deployment on OpenShift and exposing the service with a route.
-In this example we want to build a microservice based on [Quarkus](https://quarkus.io/), which produces random data when it’s REST interface is called.
-Another Quarkus microservice consumes then the data and exposes it on it’s own endpoint.
+In this example, we want to build a microservice-based on [Quarkus](https://quarkus.io/), which produces random data when it’s REST interface is called.
+Another Quarkus microservice consumes then the data and exposes it to its endpoint.

 ```
 +----------+                    +----------+